SlexAxton/txjs2013/schedule/08_node.md

 ![Isaac Schlueter](https://lh3.googleusercontent.com/-e6KpUGeCYJ8/ThSfLtD3ngI/AAAAAAAAAFE/SvlTXlJN8fc/s160/isaacs-talking.jpeg)

 Isaacs has quite a bit of insight into the Node project as its project lead.
-As such, he is able to describe the changes and evolution of Node.js on a macro-level.
+As such, he is able to describe the changes and evolution of Node.js on a macro level.
 There are lots of opinions and patterns embedded into the minimal serverside JS tool and there's a reason for a lot of them.
 Let Isaacs tell them at you.